mywebwork/gallery-extended/readme.txt

 == Description ==

+= This plugin is out of date!
+Please use it instead of the standard functionality. =

 With this plugin it is possible to put the part of the gallery in the post using start and stop attributes.

 Example of use: